Hiking & Trekking Tours from Dublin

 Highlights of Ireland

-Asuncion, traveled in March
+Christine, traveled in May

 Dublin's cobblestone streets and medieval castles give way to Wild Atlantic Way trails leading to the majestic Cliffs of Moher.
 Countryside paths trace Ireland's western coast, featuring Ross Castle and Killarney National Park's scenic walks.

-Duration 9 days Destinations Dublin, Killarney, Ring of Kerry, Galway, Cliffs of Moher, Londonderry, Belfast, Giants Causeway Age Range Ages 12+ Operator G Adventures From
+Duration 9 days Destinations Dublin, Killarney, Ring of Kerry, Galway, Cliffs of Moher, Londonderry, Belfast, Giants Causeway Age Range Ages 12+ Operator G Adventures From $4,599

 The Wicklow Mountains and Glendalough valley surround Dublin with natural beauty.
 Urban trails weave through historic quarters and riverfront pathways, with guided walks extending up to 3 hours at elevations of 395m.